guettli/IUA/README.md

 > operating, maintaining, upgrading, and disposing of assets in the most cost-effective manner (including
 > all costs, risks and performance attributes).

+## Ownership.

+This term gets used often.
+But does this really fit here?

+Just have a look at the wikpedia page: [Ownership](https://en.wikipedia.org/wiki/Ownership).

+You can own a car, a house, land or real estate ...

+The C-level wants that employees take ownership.
+Sounds good.
+But what do they really want?
+How does "take ownership" work in detail?

 ## Conclusion